data-8/zero-to-data-8/tech/connectors.md

 # Connector courses

+Connector courses give an in-depth introduction to the ways in which data science and the concepts covered in Data 8 are applied to a specific field.
+They are not an official part of Data 8, though they play a crucial role in the data science education ecosystem with the DSEP.

+The following is a brief description of how Connector Courses are structured.

 ## General course structure
 TODO: section still needs structuring
 * Course has associated github repository (ex: https://github.com/data-8/summer)